Apstopello/HAR_Homework_and_Assignment_Recorder/README.md

 HAR: Homework and Assignment Recorder is an application created with the help fo python with the main purpose of helping the students manage their assignments.
 They are able to list down their assignments aswell as the progress they have made on it while also setting which assingments have the most priority.
 This would encourage the student to be more productive as their to do works are more organized/

 Installation:
--Click the green button with the word code on it and download the HAR.py file/ -Once Installed make sure it is in a folder since a new file would be created within it which would be the databased for the assignments
+- Click the green button with the word code on it and download the HAR.py file/
+- Once Installed make sure it is in a folder since a new file would be created within it which would be the databased for the assignments
--install the tkinter package, use the command: pip install tk -Run the HAR.py file
+- install the tkinter package, use the command: pip install tk
+- Run the HAR.py file

 Dependencies:
 - Python 3.x